openplans/shareabouts/doc/CONFIG.md

 * with `optional:` omitted, users can leave form items blank, and will not see the _(optional)_ label.
 You may prefer this if all your items are optional.

-To make an item required, use the `attr` section to set `value: required` and  `value: true`.
+To make an item required, use the `attr` section to set `key: required` and  `value: true`.
 We're using HTML5 validation, so browsers handle this differently
 (or [not at all](http://caniuse.com/form-validation)).

 The *label* setting can also be used for a place item.
 It is used as the label